 Neon Lights is a one-of-a-kind arts festival that boasts programming for all ages.
 The festival cranks up the hippest tunes by night, but starts the day with a host of fabulous activities for the family, such as costume workshops, breath-taking performances and stunt-shows as well as graffiti sessions.

 Neon Lights also offers family-friendly facilities such as baby changing stations, kid-friendly food, and family stewards to make your day out with the kids as easy and fuss-free as possible.

 Calling all you sporty types!
-An annual sporting event by Make-A-Wish Singapore, Santa Run For Wishes is a marathon with a festive twist.
-Held at Gardens by the Bay, you’ll get to run (or stroll) past wide-open lawns and picturesque scenery.
-There’ll also be a Christmas carnival with game stations, kiddy rides, bouncy castles and more.
+An annual sporting event by Make-A-Wish Singapore, Santa Run For Wishes is a marathon with a festive twist, held at Gardens by the Bay, where you’ll get to run (or stroll) past wide-open lawns and picturesque scenery.
+There’s also be a Christmas carnival with game stations, kiddy rides, bouncy castles and more.
 The marathon’s for a good cause, too.
 All registration and donation proceeds will go to Make-A-Wish Singapore.

 Enjoy a winter wonderland in the tropics at Christmas Wonderland during the holiday season.
-There’s plenty to do for the whole family here — shop till you drop at the traditional Christmas Market, hop aboard the Christmas train and take a spin around the carnival, or head to the Ice Palace for a spot of ice-skating or a friendly snowball fight.
+There’s plenty to do for the whole family here—shop until you drop at the traditional Christmas Market, hop aboard the Christmas train and take a spin around the carnival, or head to the Ice Palace for a spot of ice-skating or a friendly snowball fight.

 Be sure to capture these warm, fuzzy memories by snapping some family photos—pose with the highlights of the festival, the dazzlingly magnificent Luminarie light sculptures all the way from Italy that tower up to 20 metres in height.